-PhD posts - Department of Electrical Engineering and Computer Engineering and Informatics
+PhD post - Electrical Engineering, Computer Engineering and Informatics-September 2024-2025

 Studies start in September 2024